 SERT NAS recovery is familiar with a variety of manufacturers including:

-SERT’s NAS data recovery engineers have many years of experience working with, and recovering Linux based systems.
-NAS devices are usually based on the EXT2, EXT3, EXT4, or XFS files system which requires special knowledge of how each file system works in order to effectively recover from data loss situations.
+SERT is a data recovery service with engineers that have many years of NAS data recovery experience recovering Linux based systems.
+Most NAS devices are based on the EXT2, EXT3, EXT4, or XFS files system which requires special knowledge of how each file system works in order to effectively recover from data loss situations.

 NAS storage device (Network-Attached Storage) is not that different from a typical server, mainly because it contains the components of a typical PC.
 Also, its performance is largely determined by the speed and traffic of the network, processor, R/W speed of the hard drives, and the amount of RAM the device has.